-A CASp can provide to you a variety of accessibility services, including providing consultation and inspection of the public accommodation areas of your facility, and plan review of permit documentation.
-All CASps are required to provide you with a written agreement, which should specify the scope of work the CASp is providing.
+A CASp can provide to you a variety of accessibility services, including consultation and inspection of the public accommodation areas of your facility, and plan review of permit documentation.
+All CASps are required to provide you with a written agreement, which should specify the scope of work.
 Most importantly, if you are seeking the services that offer you "qualified defendant" status, then the agreement should, at a minimum, include the following information:

 - Define the public accommodation area of your facility being inspected.